Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Analysis of North Carolina Lead Exposure Data

-To illuminate the effect of the EHQL imputations further, we examine the empirical CDF of \vtt{Blood_lead} obtained by averaging across the $20$ completed datasets; this is displayed in Figure \ref{cdccomp}.
+Figure \ref{cdccomp} displays the empirical CDF of \vtt{Blood_lead} obtained by averaging across the $20$ completed datasets.
 Because it utilizes $\mathcal{A}$, the EHQL imputes values of missing \vtt{Blood_lead} measurements that are small relative to the observed values.
 Simultaneously, the percentiles of EoG math scores are higher for students missing \vtt{Blood_lead} than for students with recorded values.
 Consequently, imputing \vtt{Blood_lead} so that its completed-data distribution accords with $\mathcal{A}$ strengthens its negative association with \vtt{Math_Score}.
 We see similar strengthening of inverse associations with the other predictors except for \vtt{RI}, which has estimates mostly shrunk towards zero. \vtt{RI} is strongly correlated to \vtt{NDI}, which may help explain why its estimates attenuate.
-We note that a 95\% credible interval for the copula correlation between \vtt{Blood_lead} and its missingness indicator is (-0.92,-0.91), offering additional evidence that the missingness in lead exposure measurements is MNAR.
+We note that a 95\% credible interval for the copula correlation between \vtt{Blood_lead} and its missingness indicator is (-0.92,-0.91), offering additional evidence that lead exposure measurements are MNAR.